 Determining the Appropriateness of this Program for You

 Before being considered as a candidate for a group rehabilitation program you must undergo a comprehensive voice assessment so that all aspects of your problem can be identified and the best form of treatment determined.
 After seeing your otolaryngology specialist, you may request referral to Linda Rammage for a comprehensive Vocal Function Assessment.

 Cost, Schedule and Philosophy

 Philosophy: Success of a voice therapy program depends on full commitment from participants, who will be guided through a succession of steps that allow them to restore optimal voice function.
-Since demand for voice therapy services is high, priority will be given to those individuals who can commit to attending all sessions of the program.
+Priority will be given to those individuals who can commit to attending all sessions of the program.
 Technique practice determines the ultimate success of your personal voice improvement program and participants will be accountable for following their individualized plans.